 Gerald Beaulieu originally comes from Welland, Ontario.
 He studied at the Ontario College of Art, graduating in 1987.
 In 1988 he moved to Prince Edward Island, where he now lives and works as an artist.
 He has received numerous Canada Council for the Arts and Prince Edward Island Council of the Arts awards and a number of national awards.
 He has had over 80 solo and group exhibitions across Canada, the U.S. and Europe.
 He discovered he was Autistic at age fifty-five a few years ago.
 His interests include travel, social justice and chemistry.
 He has a collection of most of the chemical elements on the periodic table.

-Terri Robson: CJAE Editorial Board Member
+Terri Robson: CJAE Editorial Board Member and Treasurer

 Terri has a Bachelor of Education (Secondary - Music Major & English Minor).
 She also has a 2-year Music Business Diploma.
 She is a Certified Journeyman Partsperson.
 She has also completed many courses towards a professional accounting designation.
 Terri is the founder and owner of Awkward Spirit: Looking Beyond the Mask.
 She is an international speaker on Asperger Syndrome and growing up without a diagnosis.
 She is the founder of the Adult Asperger Support Group in Red Deer, Alberta, and has mentored several young people with Asperger’s.
 She has worked at a variety of jobs throughout her life.
 Terri received the Premier’s Council on the Status of Persons with Disabilities Award of Excellence for Public Awareness in Alberta in 2016.
 She has been a volunteer with Lions Clubs International for many years and received a number of awards.